ballerina-platform/module-ballerinax-mysql/mysql-ballerina/Module.md

 2. Client owned, unsharable connection pool

     If you define the `connectionPool` field inline when creating the database client with the `sql:ConnectionPool` type, an unsharable connection pool will be created.
-The JDBC module sample below shows how the global connection pool is used.

     ```ballerina
     mysql:Client|sql:Error dbClient =